csc301-2023-fall/project-24-ontario-parks-T/readme.md

 ## Backend
 In this project, we use Django rest Framework API, you may sh to the backend folder and run `pip install -r requirements.txt` to install all dependencies.

-Then inside the project folder, ontario_audio_tour, are the main backend codes.
+Then inside the project folder, `ontario_audio_tour`, are the main backend codes.

-In the subdirectory ontario_audio_tour (same name as the project folder) are the settings about the whole API, including the installed app and allowed URL (you need to add the allowed URL after deployment).
+In the subdirectory `ontario_audio_tour/config` are the settings about the whole API, including the installed app and allowed URL (you need to add the allowed URL after deployment).

 In the subdirectory, AdminControl (which is an app folder), is the API about asset management, including adding/deleting/editing/getting location/audio and binding two.